mkassir95/EsperProcessingEngine/README.md

 Project Overview
 This project utilizes Esper for its lightweight processing capabilities to handle continuous queries on robot trajectories.
 We've added a spatial-temporal extension to support specific trajectory queries for agricultural robots.
+Esper is designed to be implemented on robot edges and to process robot queries locally.

 Key Features
 Spatial-Temporal Queries: Enhanced to support complex trajectory data, enabling detailed analysis of robot movements within agricultural environments.